-The category 1 storm with maximum winds at approximately 80 mph left thousands facing massive cleanup and caused millions of dollars in damages countrywide.
-Earl made landfall just south of Belize City, not long after after being upgraded from a tropical storm to a category one hurricane.
-The effects were being felt on the islands and coastal areas of Belize from late evening Wednesday, August 3 with the hard hit being very early Thursday August 4th.
+The category 1 storm with maximum winds at approximately 80 mph left thousands facing massive clean-up and caused millions of dollars in damages countrywide.
+Earl made landfall just south of Belize City, not long after being upgraded from a tropical storm to a category one hurricane.
+The effects were being felt on the islands and coastal areas of Belize from late evening Wednesday, August 3 with the hard hit being very early Thursday, August 4th.

 Homes in San Mateo suffered a great deal of damage.
-About six were completely leveled and a few more had severe damaged.
+About six were completely leveled and a few more had severe damage.
 San Pedro Red Cross is currently working with the National Emergency Management Organization (NEMO) to assist the affected persons here on the island.
 However because of the magnitude of damages inland, Belize Red Cross is focusing on the mainland more and has stepped back to allow NEMO take the lead on the island.
-They are however sending staff from Headquarters to talk to the affected families, provide disaster comping strategies.
+They are however sending staff from Headquarters to talk to the affected families, and provide disaster coping strategies.

 Out on the beachfront, many business owners weren’t so lucky.
 Based on what I saw first hand it seems like at least 85% or more of the docks were torn up or completely gone.

 Countless peoples hearts are sad worldwide for two popular local downtown businesses, Palapa Bar & Grill and Ecologic Divers.
 Their buildings and docks did not make it through the storm.